vinaykumar86882/IOT_WORKSHOP/README.md

 To view output and monitor data, open the Serial Monitor in the Arduino IDE at a baud rate of 115200.
 The ESP32 will output connection status, MQTT activity, and sensor readings formatted in JSON.

-- [Main Code](MainCode.ino): Combines Wi-Fi and LED control and connects to mqtt server
+- [code for publishing and subscribing esp32 data](src/main.ino): Combines Wi-Fi and LED control and connects to mqtt server

 -
 #MQTT